josdejong/csv42/README.md

 Well, you have to write a CSV parser at least once in you life, right? ;)

-The `csv42` library was developed specifically for https://jsoneditoronline.org.
-The library was developed for the browser.
+The `csv42` library was developed specifically for https://jsoneditoronline.org, for use in the browser.
 Besides being small and fast, one important feature is supporting nested JSON objects.
 So, why the name `csv42`?
-Just because [42](<https://simple.wikipedia.org/wiki/42_(answer)>) is a beautiful number and reminds us that there is a whole universe of beautiful CSV libraries out there.
+Just because [42](<https://simple.wikipedia.org/wiki/42_(answer)>) is a beautiful number and to remind us that there is a whole universe of beautiful CSV libraries out there.

 ## Install